maninder-singh/image-operation/api_doc/crop.md

 **Crop Image**
 ----
-Return a cropped version of original image.
+Returns a cropped version of original image.

 * **URL**